Ballina Basketball Association

 Yes.
 When registering, a Play with Friend option is available.
 Players are encouraged to nominate a few friends they would be comfortable learning and playing with.

 New teams are formed in Term 4 each year.
 There may be some player movement in Term 1 and fewer changes in Term 2.
-If joining as a new player in Term 2 or Term 3, your child will need to join a team with a space available.
+If joining as a new player in Term 2 or Term 3, your child will need to join a team with a space available as there is limited room for changes.
 It doesn’t take long to make friends — we aren’t known as the friendly club for no reason!

-I can’t find the Play with Friend option.
-What do I do?
+I can't find the Play With Friend option at registration.
+What do I do? ›

 Please email admin@ballinabasketball.com.au with your child’s name and the names of a few friends they would prefer to play with.
 We do our absolute best to place players with friends.